Jessime/Jessime.github.io/_posts/2020-01-13-phd_program3.md

 ## 5th year, Spring Semester (2019)

 Every semester of graduate school was easier than the semester before it.
 That was true up until the last semester.
 The last semester was stressful.

+It was the standard stress of life transitions.
+I had to figure out what I wanted to do next, I had to interview, I had to write a thesis, defend it, and generally wrap things up.
+The semester involved a lot of deadlines, though nothing particularly extraordinary.

 ### Job hunting